 Instantiation

-A playwright may introduce only so many characters before the audience gets overwhelmed.
+A screenwriter may introduce only so many characters before the audience gets overwhelmed.
 Maybe four?
-Eight?
+Eight is pushing it.
 An object-oriented programmer, on the other hand, brings hordes of objects onto the stage in the blink of an eye.
 Whereas the characters in a play must be distinct from one another, objects tend to be mass-produced.
-They are manufactured en masse by treating a class as a blueprint.
+They are manufactured at scale by treating a class as a blueprint.

 New Semantics